We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

-An annuity is a type of policy issued by an insurance company that allows you to save money for retirement.
+An annuity is a type of policy issued by an insurance company designed to accept and grow funds, and upon annuitization, create a stream of income or payments.
 The money you pay in can be either a lump sum or a number of payments.
-These contributions then earn interest, generally tax-deferred, and after a period of time, provide you with a stream of income.
+These contributions generally earn a rate of return, generally tax-deferred.

 There are two main ways to categorize annuities: immediate vs. deferred annuities and fixed vs. variable annuities.
 The immediate vs. deferred category has to do with when your income payout begins.
 The fixed vs. variable category has to do with how your contributions are invested.

 With an Immediate Annuity, your money provides guaranteed payments to you that begin soon after you make your initial payment.
 Depending on the tax-qualified or non-tax-qualified status of your annuity, a portion or the entire payment can be included in your taxable income.
 The owner can elect to receive guaranteed payments for life, or elect payments to be made over a specified length of time (period certain).